Degree-targeted cascades in modular, degree-heterogeneous networks: Introduction and Background

-Gleeson generalized the problem class of that posed by Watts, and proposed a method for approximating the outcome of any network dynamical process in this more general class.
+With respect to cascading dynamics, Gleeson generalized the problem class of that posed by Watts, and developed a method for approximating the outcome.
 Gleeson's method is valid for irreversible binary-state dynamics, where the probability that any given node becomes active is a non-decreasing function of its number of active neighbors.
 Moreover the network on which the dynamics take place should be either a degree-corrected stochastic block model \cite{Karrer2011}, or a configuration model with arbitrary degree correlations \cite{Newman2003}.
 In the former case, the initial activation probability should be independent of degree.

-The outcome of activation cascades on modular networks has been studied by Nematzadeh et al., who established conditions on the connectivity between two modules that allow an information cascade started in one module to spread to the other \cite{Nematzadeh2014}.
+For the more structured case of modular networks, the outcome of activation cascades has been studied by Nematzadeh et al. They specifically consider two modules and established conditions on the connectivity between them that allow an information cascade started in one module to spread to the other \cite{Nematzadeh2014}.
 Naturally there is a lower bound on the density of links connecting the two modules in order for a cascade to spread, but interestingly, there is also an upper bound.
-Intuitively the reason is that links between the modules make it more difficult for nodes in the first module (the one where the cascade is initialized) to be activated, because the condition for activation is that a critical \emph{fraction} of one's neighbors be active.
-They corroborate their results by direct simulation of the network dynamics and by the approximation developed by Gleeson \cite{Gleeson2008}.
+Intuitively the reason is that links between the modules make it more difficult for nodes in the first module (the one where the cascade is initialized) to be activated, because links to the alter module are less likely to connect to an active node.
+They corroborate their results by direct simulation of the network dynamics and by the analytical approximation developed by Gleeson \cite{Gleeson2008}.